Arkuradev/GameHub---HTML-CSS-CA/README.md

 - Showcase clean and responsive web design principles.
 - Prioritize ease of navigation and a seamless user experience.
 - Create an engaging layout that conveys the theme of gaming and commerce.

+## Features

+- Game Catalog: A product page displaying all games on offer.
+- Purchase: Seamless and easy to use purchase
+- Responsive Design: Optimized for viewing on desktop, tablets and mobile devices.
+- Navigation bar: Easy-to-use navigation links for home, browse games, about and contact pages.
+- Footer: Contains links to everything related to GameHub

+## Technologies Used

+- HTML5: Structure and content.
+- CSS3: Styling and layout, including responsive design.

+## Getting started

+### Prerequisites

+- A modern web browswer (e.g Chrome, Firefox, Safari).

+### Steps

+1. Clone or download the repository

+2. Open the index.html file in your browser to view the site.